 MD: In addition to being your first feature, your film also features the acting debut of Daisy Lowe.
 It must have been quite a new experience for both of you.
 How did you manage the challenges of directing your first feature with a first-time actor as your lead?

-TT: As a first feature it was probably the most comfortable way to start off: we didn’t have weather to contend with, or big unit changes every day (we shot in one studio for the entire shoot), no big SFX or cast numbers.
-So in many ways it was a great feature project for me to kick off with.
-I’d also recently completed producing another feature film, The Drummond Will, which had a smaller budget, bigger cast, a 30 day shoot and a whole multitude of difficult locations.
-I was on set most days (there was no production office so I tended to work from that days set!) so that experience set me up well.
+TT: As a first feature it was probably the most comfortable way to start off: we didn’t have the weather to contend with, or big unit changes every day (we shot in one studio for the entire shoot), no big SFX or cast numbers.
+So in many ways, it was a great feature project for me to kick off with.
+I’d also recently completed producing another feature film, The Drummond Will, which had a smaller budget, bigger cast, a 30-day shoot and a whole multitude of difficult locations.
+I was on set most days (there was no production office so I tended to work from that day’s set!) so that experience set me up well.
 But directing a feature’s a different type of pressure of course, and this is where working with a new actress came into play.
 I’m looking at every shot in meticulous detail, thinking ahead to the edit, continuity (a relatively real-time story set in one location makes continuity much more noticeable) and all the other elements that kept me busy that meant I didn’t spend nearly as much time with the actors as I wanted to.
 Daisy’s also a very undemanding person.
 She was very happy to watch and listen rather than asking a ton of questions.
-At the time I really appreciated that, since then I’ve remembered the value of an actors constant enquiring of the whys and hows!
-Fortunately Daisy comes from the right world, so working on backstory took less time.
-She can also (openly) be a little obsessive about things like tidying, so was able to empathise with character traits pretty quickly.
+At the time I really appreciated that.
+Since then I’ve remembered the value of an actor’s constant enquiring of the whys and hows!
+Fortunately, Daisy comes from the right world, so working on backstory took less time.
+She can also (openly) be a little obsessive about things like tidying, so she was able to empathize with character traits pretty quickly.